ZinanLin-Oscar/sdu-smile-lab/index.md

 ---
 # **About US**

-We are a research group in the [Department of Green Technology](https://www.sdu.dk/en/igt) at the Faculty of Engineering, [University of Southern Denmark](https://www.sdu.dk/en).
+We are a young and international research group in the [Department of Green Technology](https://www.sdu.dk/en/igt) at the Faculty of Engineering, [University of Southern Denmark](https://www.sdu.dk/en).

-Our work focuses on the sociometabolic dynamics of contemporary societies.
-We analyze material and energy flows to understand systemic patterns, technological transitions, and sustainability implications.

-Research Themes:
-- **Metabolic patterns and drivers of different societal systems**
-- **Sustainability implications of sociometabolic transitions**
-- **Spatially and technologically refined stocks and flows analysis**
+We study the **sustainable transformation** of **socio-economic systems**, with a particular focus on **transport**, **buildings**, **food**, and **energy** systems.
+Our research seeks to uncover the material and energetic foundations of these systems, providing insights into their systemic dynamics, technological transitions, and environmental implications.

+Through close collaboration with academic institutions, industry partners, and policy stakeholders, we aim to serve as a strategic bridge between research, practice, and decision-making.
+By fostering knowledge exchange, interdisciplinary dialogue, and real-world application, we contribute to shaping more resilient and sustainable futures.

 ![Overview Image](images/overview.png)